 - Comparing today’s conversation versus the historical narrative

 - The rise of sports entertainment trends via streaming and in-person events

-And here are a few stats we uncovered that are of interest to the conversation.
+And here are a few stats we uncovered that may pique your interest:.

 With that, let’s dig in and see how today’s conversation compares to last year.

 As we head into a new normal which includes more in-person sports and entertainment events, keeping an eye on market shifts and entertainment trends will become paramount to keeping your brand in the game.
 More consumers are getting vaccinated or have adopted mask wearing as a part of their daily life.
 And this means that more people are ready to attend those in-person events.
 But how will the newest entertainment trends look?